Bassett the lone local winner from Friday night football

 College football: College football: Wake Forest beat UVA (2-2) 37-17.
 Virginia Tech (3-1) beat Richmond 21-10 and Georgia Tech beat UNC (2-2) 45-22.

-Baseball: The Reds beat the Nats 7-6 Saturday night.
-The Nats are 64-91 on the season, 18.5 games behind the first-place Braves.
+Baseball: The Reds beat the Nats 9-2 Sunday.
+The Nats are 64-92 on the season, 19.5 games behind the first-place Braves.
 The Nats have won 4 out of their last 10 games.
-There are 7 games left in the season.
-The Nats play the Reds again this afternoon.
-Hear all the action on WHEE-AM1370 or on our listener line at 631-359-9074.
+There are 6 games left in the season.
+The Nats begin a three-game series in Colorado tonight against the Rockies.